inspiredlabs/cwb.us.org/README.md

 > `Information Architecture`, or `IA`: is a way of adding clarity, findability and meaning to disparate, related ideas and is vital for cohesive engagement.

+`IA` defines the ideas, categories and relationships between information and helps create clear, consistent navigation.

 Here, I quickly represent a "day-one" structure to help reimagine the `IA`:

 - homepage: